These are the easy steps to clean your kitchen garbage disposal and keep your sink’s drain unclogged and odor-free.

 Dirty Garbage Disposals Smell

+Over time, greasy food residue can build up inside your garbage disposal unit.
+That grease collects food particles and other debris, which all sit there rotting.
 The smell of rotting food is produced by microbes like bacteria, yeast, and mold.
 So, as that matter builds up in your garbage disposal, it will cause unpleasant kitchen odors telling you — and anyone else who walks into your home — that your garbage disposal needs cleaning.

 A Dirty Garbage Disposal Attracts Pests

 Dirty disposals breed fruit flies and attract other household pests.
 So, if you’ve been trying to get rid of fruit flies or haven’t had luck getting rid of cockroaches, this might be why.
 A bit of up-front deep cleaning and a minute of daily maintenance will help get those pests and kitchen odors under control.
 Here’s how.

 How to Clean Your Garbage Disposal

 Time required: 10 minutes

 - Old toothbrush